An Exploration of Baroque Art, Architecture & Sculpture

 Caravaggio first composed the scene, and as the tradition of Caravaggesque followed, many artists took part in it, resulting in many such paintings from history.
 For instance, Ludovico adopted it in a canvas produced around 1605-7.

 In Lanfranco’s painting, he adopted Caravaggio’s style very closely.
 There is a shift of figures of Jesus and Peter from right to left, along with the subtle use of light and shadow in the composition.
-Furthermore, there is an impression of space that expands beyond limits and a good manoeuvre of the quality of illusionism of Corregio.
+Furthermore, there is an impression of space that expands beyond limits and a good maneuver of the quality of illusionism of Corregio.

 Baroque art Conversion of Saint Matthew Giovanni Gaspare